DevCloudFE/vue-devui/packages/devui-vue/docs/en-US/index.md

 ### 2. Install

-Go to your project folder and use yarn to install DevUI
+Go to your project folder and use yarn to install DevUI.

 ```shell
 yarn add vue-devui